master-q/masterq-docs/presentations/20170806_verifast_stm32_osaka/20170806_verifast_stm32_osaka.md

 ![background](img/ESAT_KULeuven.png)

-* Introduce ChibiOS/RT which is a RTOS
+* Introduce ChibiOS/RT as a RTOS
 * Get development environment for ChibiOS/RT
-* Build sample application on ChibiOS/RT
+* Build a sample application on ChibiOS/RT
 * Introduce STM32 microcontroller
 * Run the application on STM32 board
 * Introduce VeriFast